REACH: Europe's Chemical Regulation Takes Off?

 Four chemical companies have sued in UK courts over the interpretation of REACH.
 And a new consulting specialty has bloomed to advise clients on how to deal with REACH.
 Chemical Industries Association (CIA) subsidiary called REACHReady apprises clients about REACH on its day-glo green site, a peculiar soylent green background color not uncommon to industrial sites.

-Despite the alarmist tones of article after article, in trade journals like the Chemical Week, corporations do have time -- up to eleven years -- to implement the changes.
+Despite the alarmist tones of article after article in trade journals like the Chemical Week, corporations do have time -- up to eleven years -- to implement the changes.
 According to Inside Counsel, a magazine for corporate counsel:

 "Companies can save themselves some pain by taking advantage of the directive's pre-registration period.
 Pre-registration lasts for 18 months after REACH's April 2007 adoption and offers participating companies extended deadlines for full compliance of up to 11 years."

 REACH is an ambitious effort and ECHA will no doubt take time to ramp up also.
-The organization's project plan hints at a leisurely implementation: "during the first 12 months the Agency [by] building up its organization and recruiting personnel to be ready to accept registrations from 1 June 2008".ECHA marked its June opening by launching a website, where it explains itself on the home page under the title: "How to discover the ECHA website".
+The organization's project plan hints at a leisurely implementation: "during the first 12 months the Agency [by] building up its organization and recruiting personnel to be ready to accept registrations from 1 June 2008".
+ECHA marked its June opening by launching a website.
+The website explains itself on the home page under the title: "How to discover the ECHA website".

 If the EU manages the effort it could not only change chemical regulation, but also further diminish the U.S. role in the environmental health regulation arena.
 The U.S. has historically had strong regulatory oversight, while U.S. companies shipped banned substances to developing countries.
 As Shapiro notes, it would be a turn-around for U.S. citizens to be on the receiving end of their own companies' EU banned chemicals. -------------------------------------------------------------------